-Besides the getall () and get () methods, you can also use the re() method to extract using regular expressions:
+Besides the getall() and get() methods, you can also use the re() method to extract using regular expressions:

 '''

-response.css('title::text').re(r'Quotes.')
+response.css("title::text").re(r"Quotes.")

 ['Quotes to Scrape']

-response.css('title::text').re(r'Q\w+')
+response.css("title::text").re(r"Q\w+")

 ['Quotes']

-response.css('title::text').re(r'(\w+) to (\w+)')
+response.css("title::text").re(r"(\w+) to (\w+)")

 ['Quotes', 'Scrape']

 '''

-In order to find the proper CSS selectors to use, you might find useful opening the response page from the shell in your web browser using view (response).
+In order to find the proper CSS selectors to use, you might find it useful to open the response page from the shell in your web browser using view(response).
 You can use your browser's developer tools to inspect the HTML and come up with a selector (see Using your browser's Developer Tools for scraping).